Hotel Bulwar ****, Toruń

 Military style

-The brick bay window in Room 101 is a perfect example of blending history with elegant interior design.
-Decorative elements in dark green and shades of brown are intended to reflect the building’s military history.
+The brick bay window in room 101 is a perfect example of blending history with elegant design.
+The interior décor, featuring dark green and brown tones, reflects the building’s military heritage.

 Historic Less waste